linn-guo/linn-guo.github.io/2022/voluime_torus/index.md

-# How can we use integrals to find the volume of a solid torus?
+# How can we use integrals to find the volume of a donut?

 <!--more-->